joonho3020/joonho3020.github.io/articles/xls-article.md

 ### IR

 The IR design is nice and clean.
-First of all, they use a sea of nodes representation (essentially a graph representation) which makes pass writing much easier compared to SSA style hardware IRs.
-Lets look at the DCE pass as an example.
-As we can see, the XLS DCE pass is a simple graph traversal while in FIRRTL, the DCE pass is over 500 lines of Scala.
-This is mainly because to write compiler passes for a SSA style representation, you must traverse the in-memory-representation twice: first to construct a graph representation, and next to actually traverse it.
+First of all, XLS uses a sea-of-nodes representation, which is essentially a graph representation.
+This approach makes writing passes much easier compared to SSA-style hardware IRs.
+Let’s take the DCE (Dead Code Elimination) pass as an example.
+In XLS, the DCE pass is a simple graph traversal, whereas in FIRRTL, the DCE pass spans over 500 lines of Scala code.
+This complexity arises because, with an SSA-style representation, you must traverse the in-memory representation twice: first to construct a graph representation, and then to actually traverse it.

 - XLS DCE pass